Hot Tub Patio Ideas:

 Before the base layer went down we installed landscape fabric to prevent any long term migration of the base material into the soil below.
 Then we added our road base layer compacting ever 2 inches with water to really firm up the foundation.

 Another key difference between a regular patio an a patio built to hold a hot tub is the slope.
 Regular patios tend to be built with a very slight slope.
-This is imperceptible but is done do rain water can move in the direction of choice (usually way from the homes foundation).
+This is imperceptible but is done so rain water can move in the direction of choice (usually way from the homes foundation).

 Hot tub patios are different.
 The water line in a hot tub should be level and for that reason the patio below should also be level.
 If the patio slopes then the water will noticeable gravitate towards the lower side.
 In cases of putting a hot tub on a preexisting patio it may be possible to shim up the low side of a hot tube but this may not be a perfect solution.
 It may need to be redone over time as well, meaning the hot tube would have to be emptied and repositioned and refilled.
 It's also was wiser to build a patio custom made for a hot tub.
 That way you can be sure the base is constructed correctly and the you can design the patio to be level .